ooni/spec/backends/bk-003-collector.md

         (optional, deprecated) `string` the name of the required test_helper for this test.

      "test_start_time":
-        (optional) `string` timestamp *in UTC* of when the test was started using the format "%Y-%m-%d %H:%M:%S".
+        (optional, deprecated) `string` timestamp *in UTC* of when the test was started using the format "%Y-%m-%d %H:%M:%S".

      "test_version":
         `string` the version of the test performing the network measurement that